gdevanla/pandoc-markdown-ghci-filter/README-pre-process.md

 # Usage Notes/Caveats

 1. All interactive statements (prefixed with `>>`) need to be preceded by `\n` to let the filter respect original new line spacing.
 If this is not followed, `\n` may be truncated.
-2. The program internally wraps all commands inside the GHCi multi-line contruct `:{..:}`.
-Therefore, the code segments should not have multiline constructs as part of code blocks.
+2. The program internally wraps all commands inside the GHCi multi-line construct `:{..:}`.
+Therefore, the code segments should not have multi-line constructs as part of code blocks.
 3. If you want the filter to ignore a certain `code` block, you can turn-off the filter by setting the `code` block attribute as follows